jksinton/nextcloud-docker-caddy/README.md

         --gateway=172.16.0.1 \
         nc-proxy
 ```
 Consider creating a second network to allow other apps to connect to Caddy.
-For example, I'm also running Nginx to host my web root: ```example.com```.
-Since Nginx doesn't need a static ip for the reverse proxy like Nextcloud, I opted to create a second network to benefit from docker's internal networking.
+For example, I'm also running an Nginx docker image to host the web root: ```example.com```.
+Since Nginx doesn't need a static ip for the reverse proxy like Nextcloud, you can create a second network to benefit from docker's internal [networking](https://docs.docker.com/reference/compose-file/networks/).

 For example, you can create the ```caddy``` network by running:
 ```bash